zephyrproject-rtos/zephyr/doc/reference/kernel/threads/index.rst

         /* thread terminates at end of entry point function */ }

-If CONFIG_USERSPACE is enabled, aborting a thread will additionally mark the thread and stack objects as uninitialized so that they may be re-used.
+If :kconfig:`CONFIG_USERSPACE` is enabled, aborting a thread will additionally mark the thread and stack objects as uninitialized so that they may be re-used.

 Runtime Statistics
 ******************